pi-star-2025/pi_star/Biology + Chemistry/elements/potassium.md

 In this case, the .15 element is derived from whatever uses potassium as its compass.

-In this case, nitrogen decisions reference the sodium/potassium +/- electrical current, which means that sodium/potassium is the core "magnetic" field for red/blue/green vision at the 4D level.
+In this case, nitrogen decisions reference the NA+/K+ fast/slow quantum current, using NA+/K+ as the core "magnetic" field for red/blue/green vision at the 4D level.

 ...